How Industrial Ecommerce Companies Can Step Up Their Digital Game

 Sustainable supply chain sourcing.

 B2B customers increasingly prefer to partner with companies that minimize environmental impact.
 This means optimizing delivery routes to reduce carbon footprint, eliminating unnecessary packaging and ensuring manufacturing plants and other physical facilities adhere to green building codes.
-It also means refusing to do business with unethical suppliers.

 Headless commerce.

-Headless commerce is an ecommerce architecture that separates the frontend user interface from the backend ecommerce platform, allowing for greater customization and performance across multiple touchpoints.
+Headless commerce is an ecommerce architecture that separates the front-end user interface from the back-end ecommerce platform, allowing for greater customization and performance across multiple touchpoints.

 Headless commerce has several advantages for industrial commerce businesses:

-• Business continuity: Companies can quickly deploy new frontend experiences without disrupting the back-end (i.e. no downtime).
+• Business continuity: Companies can quickly deploy new front-end experiences without disrupting the backend (i.e. no downtime).

 • Personalization: The front end can be customized to deliver relevant content based on individual customer data.